judka-uriel/uriel-book/uriel_en.md

 mitochondrial DNA genome is found in tiny organelles outside the cell nucleus and contains auxiliary genes (only 37 genes compared to 20,000 main genes, i.e., just 0.1%).
-Therefore, to assert the transmission of Jewishness through insignificant mitochondrial DNA is akin to wishing on Rosh ha‑Shanah to be at the tail rather than at the head.
+Therefore, to assert the transmission of Jewishness through insignificant mitochondrial DNA is akin to wishing on Rosh HaShanah to be at the tail rather than at the head.
 <!-- If one imagines humanity's development as the movement of a train
 with many cars, then the Orthodoxes prefer to ride in the last car